keiya-nobuta/iccom-usage/README.md

 more detail, see https://github.com/Bosch-SW/libiccom/blob/main/readme.md

-Tfollowing is an implementation example of sender using ch.1 and receiver using ch.11 (loopback):
+An implementation example of sender using ch.1 and receiver using ch.11 (loopback) is shown the following:

 ## Sender